adityapatwardhan1/libreflash/README.md

 - Accepts open textbook links (e.g., from LibreTexts)
 - Generates question-answer flashcards using an LLM
 - Optional: add your own notes for context
-- Verifies notes are non-proprietary before processing
+- Verifies notes are aligned with textbook content before processing, reducing chance of proprietary material
 - Saves flashcard decks to MongoDB with unique Deck IDs
-- Lets you retrieve saved decks using the Deck ID
+- Lets you retrieve your previously created decks
 - Exports decks as `.apkg` files for Anki
 - Fully responsive frontend (React + FastAPI backend)